Diving the Oil Rigs in Southern California: A Unique Underwater Adventure

 Posted by Dive Pro Allyse on on Nov 12th 2024

 When you think of scuba diving, oil rigs might not be the first dive sites that come to mind.
 However, the oil rigs off Southern California’s coast offer an unusual and thrilling diving experience, rich in marine life and dramatic underwater architecture.
 Unlike traditional reefs or kelp forests, these towering man-made structures serve as artificial reefs, supporting diverse ecosystems.
-Here’s what makes oil rig diving such a special opportunity for adventurous divers.
+If you’re an advanced diver looking for a unique challenge, oil rig diving should be on your bucket list.

 What to Expect: The Oil Rigs as Artificial Reefs